 I change up the herbal powders depending on time of year and what my current health needs dictate, in consultation with my herbalist (and my co-author on Herbal Defense).
 Obviously, you could just do the smoothie without all the herbals. 🙂

-For my “second lunch” I do either a burrito or a wrap (my favorite quickie homemade one is a Mi Rancho multigrain tortilla (made with flax and quinoa, it gives me 5g protein just in the tortilla!) with Follow Your Heart “cheese” or Miyoko’s amazing vegan Rustic Alpine cheese, a spoonful of hummus or tapenade, beans if I have some cooked, and some cherry tomato and spinach or other greens.
+For my “second lunch” I might do either a burrito or a wrap (my favorite quickie homemade one is a Mi Rancho multigrain tortilla (made with flax and quinoa, it gives me 5g protein just in the tortilla!) with Follow Your Heart “cheese” or Miyoko’s amazing vegan Rustic Alpine cheese, a spoonful of hummus or tapenade, beans if I have some cooked, and some cherry tomato and spinach or other greens.
 SO good.
 In cooler weather I might have soup—homemade is best, but on the go might have Red Engine, Fig, or Amy’s brand.
 Or I cook up a quick stir-fry of fresh or frozen veggies plus whatever protein is handy—baked tofu, tempeh, beans.

-On the go I also like Sweet Earth’s Lighten Up burrito, or Amy’s gluten-free black bean and quinoa burrito (I’m not gluten-free personally, but I like the modest calories and delish flavor of the gluten-free burritos.)
+On the go I also like Sweet Earth’s Lighten Up burrito, Tofurkey pockets, or Amy’s gluten-free black bean and quinoa burrito (I’m not gluten-free personally, but I like the modest calories and delish flavor of the gluten-free burritos.)

 Another quick lunch for me is an Amy’s veggie burger (they have so many kinds! most made with grains, beans and legumes) with fixins’—pickles, green, tomato, mustard, Organicville BBQ sauce.
 I might do it without bread, or openfaced on one slice of sprouted toast.
 If I make my own veggie burgers, I always freeze a half-dozen for lunches.